Formerly listed as: BIOL-23 | ENST-21

 Ethan J. Temeles (Section 01)

-Requisite: BIOL 181 or ENST 120 or equivalent.
-Limited to 50 students.
-Fall and spring semesters.
+Requisite: BIOL 181 or ENST 120 or permission from the instructor.
+Not open to first-year students.
+Fall semester.
 Professor Temeles.